jasminorth/L2_Valence_Processing/README.md

 ## Statistical analyses
-> The statistical analysis script, used to conduct statistcal measures on accuracies and reaction times via linear mixed effects mdels.
+> The statistical analysis script, used to conduct statistical measures on accuracies and reaction times via linear mixed effects mdels.
 * **IndiDiff_stats.Rmd**: analyses using linear mixed effects models, as well as additional post-hoc analyses such as correlation measures.
 Also, plotting.